briankc804/NEWS/README.md

     Commit your changes (git commit -am 'Improve feature') Push to the branch (git push origin improve-feature) Create a Pull Request

+REQUIREMENTS
+The project has dependecies that require Flask together with PIP.
+So make sure you have these installed and working before proceeding.
+Can also refer from the technologies used below.